alexz12948/Password-Generator/README.md

 - [x] P0: Ability to save password to keychain
 - [x] P0: Add in PyInstaller to create an App
 - [ ] P1: Refactor view to multiple components

+## Resources

+- Used DALL-E 2 to generate icon for the app
+- Used [Dashlane's Password Generator](https://www.dashlane.com/personal-password-manager/password-generator) for inspiration for some of the GUI